Blibbo/Studio/STS/People/Gottlob Frege.md

 His work is so important but it seems to me like he enjoyed naming his concepts arbitrarily.
 The thing i find funny is that the names he gives things ==just don't stick==.
 He wanted to make fetch happen so bad.
 Not even just the names: the symbols too.
 Look at [[Begriffsschrift]].

+I don't know whether he invented the *all* the symbols for predicate logic yet.
+If he did, then I gotta say most of them stuck.